Ore Village Primary Academy is an academy as part of The Kemnal Academies Trust (TKAT).

 Dr Cetin Karakaya was born in Turkey.
 He graduated from Gebze Industrial Vocational High School, Electrical Department in 1995 and gained a PhD in Education from Sakarya University in 2011.
 He worked as Assistant Associate Director for ten years in Sakarya University and for three years at Istanbul Commerce University He moved to the UK with his wife and two children in 2013 where he provided entrepreneurship training and services in university and to industrial firms.
 He continues to provide business advice and healthcare training in Hastings.

-Rachel Tizard is group Director for Learning for TKAT and sits on the Trust’s Senior Leadership Team.
+Rachel Ward is group Director for Learning for TKAT and sits on the Trust’s Senior Leadership Team.
 Her role involves strategically planning the professional and leadership development for teachers and leaders across TKAT.
 She ensures that school improvement and school to school support is effective.
 She is a qualified geography teacher and before joining TKAT in 2014 she held Assistant and Deputy Headship roles in different secondary schools.
 She is passionate about ensuring children in Hastings have the best possible life chances and one way to support this mission was to join the Governing Body of Ore Village Primary Academy.
-A governor’s role is to be a critical friend, through support and challenge, to the school’s leadership team.
+A governor’s role is to be a critical friend, through support and challenge to the school’s leadership team.
 She very much enjoys being in school when she can, meeting the children, teachers and support staff.